 Skip to content

-Quickstart: Transactional Email Send (Beta)
+Quickstart: Transactional Send (Beta)

 Transactional Send lets you send emails directly from a domain you’ve verified with Nylas, without needing to authenticate individual users or create grants.
-It’s perfect for system notifications, password resets, account verifications, and other automated emails that come from your application rather than a specific user account.
+It’s designed for system notifications, password resets, account verifications, and other automated emails that come from your application rather than a specific user account.

 Before you can send transactional emails, you need a domain that Nylas has verified.
 You can use Nylas’ free nylas.email domain for testing, or verify your own custom domain.